tim-kao/Dining-Recommendation-Chatbot-1/README.md

 #### 2) [API Gateway](https://aws.amazon.com/apigateway/)
 - Create a new API by importing swagger API.
-- Set POST method abd integrate Lambda function LF0 with it.
+- Set POST method and integrate Lambda function LF0 with it.
-- Set OPTIONS method with HTTP status 200.
+- Set OPTIONS method and its response method with HTTP status 200.
 - Enable CORS.
 - Deploy API.
 - Generate SDK for frontend.